If you are using GitHub Actions as the CI/CD service for your build chain, you may be looking for a way to include private packages in your builds.

 The default registry when using npm, is the public npm registry.
 It contains public packages that are available for any developer to pull required packages from.

 But teams often require a separate and private home for their internal packages.
 Packages that are their own proprietary code, that is never intended to be published to any public registry.
-But still need to be shared internally, and most importantly used in builds of applications.
+But still need to be shared internally and used in builds.

-In such cases, organizations can make use of a private registry to hold their packages.
+In such cases, organizations use a private registry to hold their packages.
 A private registry can either be something that is self-hosted or a service provided by a specialized provider.

-Bytesafe offers private npm registries for this use case.
-Bytesafe users can:
+Bytesafe offers secure private Npm, NuGet and Maven registries for this use case.
+With Bytesafe users can:

-- Host and cache their private and public dependencies in a central place
+- Host and cache internal packages and public dependencies in a single source

-- Manage, overview and control their whole dependency supply chain
+- Prevent dependency threats and secure their whole dependency supply chain

 GitHub Actions is a workflow automation tool provided by GitHub.
 With the widespread use of its repository tool, it is no surprise that the popularity of its related (and to an extent included) automation tool only continue to rise.